aws-samples/awsome-distributed-training/3.test_cases/2.nemo-launcher/README.md

 ## 6. Customizing Pre-Training

-The `$TEST_CASE_PATH` comes with `bmk-pretrain-gpt3-126m2.sh` and `bmk-pretrain-gpt3-5b2.sh` to pre-train 126m and 5b models, respectively, on two instances.

-To pre-train a different model size on different instance count, create your own `bmk-pretrain-gpt3-<SIZE><INSTANCE>.sh` based on those examples.
-Please that pre-training LLM requires understanding on the hyperparameters such as parallelism and batches.
+To pre-train a different model size on different instance count, open `$TEST_CASE_PATH/1.bmk-pretrain-gpt3.sh` and edit section `000` to choose the right hyperparameters.
+Be aware that pre-training LLM requires understanding on the hyperparameters such as parallelism and batches.
 Please refer to the NeMO project ([website](https://developer.nvidia.com/nemo), [GitHub](https://github.com/NVIDIA/NeMo), [NeMo-Megatron-Launcher](https://github.com/NVIDIA/NeMo-Megatron-Launcher)) and the Megatron papers ([Shoeybi20](https://arxiv.org/abs/1909.08053), [Narayanan21](https://arxiv.org/abs/2104.04473)).

 At the very least, you'd want to review and customize one or more YAML files under `$TARGET_PATH/launcher_scripts/conf/`.
 Nemo-launcher organizes its config files in an opinionated hierarchy.
 Below is an example of relevant YAML files when launching `$TARGET_PATH/launcher_scripts/main.py` for `training` stage for `gpt3/126m` (see `$TEST_CASE_PATH/1.bmk-pretrain-gpt3.sh`).